 Since the mid-1800s, blown-glass ornaments have replaced fruits or nuts and electric lights have replaced candles.
 Trees now sit in store windows and giftsplaced by Santa Claus surround the trunk.
 Yet these evergreen trees, in a way, still stand to celebrate life in the harshness of winter as they once did forEgyptians and Romans.

 Interested in what women were wearing when Queen Victoria and Prince Albert made Christmas trees popular in London?
 Check out Recollections’ Victorian Era dresses and gowns.
+Here are a couple of festive examples.

 — by Faith Briggs